 "This is a long, angry message with a definite 'I'm going to cut your heads off’ kind of thing'," he told Al Jazeera.

-"I don’t know if it’s the political atmosphere or just whatever else is going on; but some people think it’s okay to do whatever they want to do because there’s nothing that’s going to be done for us."
+"I don’t know if it’s the political atmosphere or just whatever else is going on; but some people think it’s OK to do whatever they want to do because there’s nothing that’s going to be done for us."

-Mujeeb Kazi, another member of the mosque's board who moved from Pakistan to the US more than two decades ago, believes the anti-Muslim rhetoric of many politicians, and namely Republican Party presidential candidate Donald Trump, has given license to people to threaten or attack Muslims.
+Mujeeb Kazi, another member of the mosque's board who moved from Pakistan to the US more than two decades ago, believes the anti-Muslim rhetoric of many politicians, and namely Republican Party presidential candidate Donald Trump, has given licence to people to threaten or attack Muslims.

 "Even if he doesn’t win the presidency, well, I think he has probably already done the damage to the community that was cohesive, tolerant, accepting.
 That has [been] damaged," Kazi told Al Jazeera.